DART-Lab-LLUI/olfacto_ros2/README.md

-**olfacto_ros2** is a collection of ROS 2 packages developed for the olfactometer project.
-These packages facilitate the integration and control of olfactometer devices within ROS 2-based robotic systems.
+**olfacto_ros2** is a collection of ROS 2 packages and Arduino code developed for the olfactometer project.

 ## Requirements
-The packages are developed and tested for the following hardware/software:
+The ROS packages are developed and tested for the following hardware/software:
 - Raspberry Pi 4B
 - Ubuntu Server 22.04
 - ROS 2 Humble
+The arduino code:
+- Valve control: Arduino Mega 2560 Rev3
+- Sensor publish: Arduino Nano

 ## Installation